Netlify Scheduled Functions: Set Up Serverless Cron Jobs

 Share:

-Netlify Scheduled Functions are regular Netlify Functions that run automatically based on a schedule you define.
+That's where Netlify Scheduled Functions come in.
+They're regular Netlify Functions that run on a schedule — basically cron jobs, but serverless.

 import { Handler } from "@netlify/functions"